 I’ve been thinking about making this post for a while, especially because Isabelle Huppert won the Golden Globes this year and she is nominated for an Academy Award for Elle.
 More important than that, she is an actress that has been doing incredible work lately and even through her entire filmography is something that is worth checking out, I’ve decided to put a list of some amazing films that she’s in.
 After posting Alain Delon in 10 films, here is Isabelle Huppert’s version:

-This movie has been on my watch list for a long time and after watching it recently I can say that in my opinion, this is Isabelle Huppert’s best work so far.
-The story happens during the French occupation in France, when abortion was against the law.
+This movie had been on my watch list for a long time and after watching it recently I can say that in my opinion, this is Isabelle Huppert’s best work so far.
+The story happens during the French occupation in France when abortion was against the law.
 Huppert plays Marie, a poor woman with two kids that were left behind after her husband went to Germany to fight in the war.
-After she helps the neighbour to have a domestic abortion, the word spreads out and she sees herself making money by practicing illegal abortions in many poor women who finds comfort with German soldiers.
+After she helps the neighbor to have a domestic abortion, the word spreads out and she sees herself making money by practicing illegal abortions in many poor women who find comfort with German soldiers.
 Most importantly, this film is not ethical at all.
-Its pure cinema and deals with feminism, abortion and sex in a mature and intelligent way.
+Its pure cinema and deals with feminism, abortion, and sex in a mature and intelligent way.

 The Piano Teacher (2001) by Michael Haneke

 Probably my favorite Isabelle Huppert film and one of the best of Michael Haneke’s work, this obscure and interesting drama tells the story of a sadomasochistic piano teacher who lives a double life.
 Huppert plays a teacher who falls in love for one of her students and tries to invite him to her disturbed world of peep-shows and self-mutilation.
 Haneke’s transform this plot into an artistic voyeur piece of art, where you won’t be able to shut down your eyes and forget its shocking end.